Why are referral programs so popular?

 Consequently, you really only have two options for building your referral page:

-- Referral software landing page: You can choose a referral program software that includes a landing page feature, like FriendBuy, Extole, or Talkable.
+- Referral software landing page: Choose referral program software that includes a landing page feature, like FriendBuy, Extole, or Talkable.
 Simply use one of their out-of-the-box referral page templates and viola.

-- Landing page builder + embed: Or you can design your own referral page using a landing page builder like Unbounce, LeadPages, or Instapage, then embed your referral program widget into it.
+- Landing page builder + embed: Design your own referral page using a landing page builder like Unbounce, LeadPages, or Instapage, then embed your referral program widget into it.

 If you want to A/B split test your referral page copy, headlines, and incentives, best to use a landing page builder since they make split testing easy and scalable.
 Though some referral software like Talkable makes conversion optimization easy too.